오디오 버스(Audio buses)¶

 - It can be used in voice channels to ensure they sound as even as possible.

 - It can be Sidechained.
-This means it can reduce the sound level using another audio bus for threshold detection.
-This technique is very common in video game mixing to download the level of Music/SFX while voices are being heard.
+This means it can reduce the sound level of one signal using the level of another audio bus for threshold detection.
+This technique is very common in video game mixing to 'duck' the level of music or sound effects when voices need to be heard.

 Adds an "Echo" effect with a feedback loop.
 It can be used, together with Reverb, to simulate wide rooms, canyons, etc. where sound bounces are far apart.